Jurek-Raben/com.renoise.MidiConvert.xrnx/README.md

 # com.renoise.MidiConvert.xrnx
-Extended midi export for R3.1.1
+Extended midi export for ConnerBW's midiconvert tool for R3.1.1.

 Here is another test version of export.lua.
 All new features: